ramantehlan/JTLog/README.md

 // In case you add wrong tag, this won't be a problem.
 //

+// To get the array of log history/record let record: any = JT.getLogRecord();
 ```

 > Note: JT is a module variable, It will be different for you, as you assign it.